-- 3.14 In addition to the above an administrative fee of £23 per legal agreement is payable.
+- 3.22 In addition to the above an administrative fee of £23 per legal agreement is payable.
 The financial cost of per kilogram of nitrogen will be increased annually in accordance with the Cost Price Index at the start of each financial year.
-Further information for applicants, together with live costs, can be found in the Council's Developer Contributions Guide13. - 3.15 The mitigation charge has been calculated on the basis of costs and fees associated with the management of the site, the value of the asset as well as the details of costs, fees and taxes.
-Further phases of the scheme will become available in due course to enable development to continue in compliance with the Habitats Regulations. - 3.16 As the land at Warblington will be phased out of agricultural use, mitigation will be made available on a phased basis.
-The Council will carefully monitor the capacity of the land at Warblington to ensure that there continues to be sufficient mitigation available for development coming forward. - 3.17 Warblington Farm will be managed in such a way that restricts the future use to operations that prohibit the use and application of any nutrient load on the land, and only carry out management activities which would lead to a net decrease of nitrogen compared to current use. - 3.18 The first phase of Warblington Farm provides approximately 25ha of mitigation land which will be available for development coming forward.
-The first phase would be turned into grassland (green space land classification) which will then be cut as necessary by the tenant farmer.
-If the activity on the land were to change this would have to be agreed by Natural England and Havant Borough Council. - 3.19 Due to the additional environmental benefits which are available on Warblington Farm a management plan will be produced when all phases of Warblington are available. - 3.20 The Council has established the costs of the management of the site over an 80-year time period, the value of the asset and returning the control of the leasehold.
-These outgoings have been factored into a cash flow analysis to provide a per kilogram cost of nitrogen. - 3.21 In addition to the above, the water efficiency standard of 110 l/p/p/d will be secured and enforced by planning condition for all new residential developments.
+Further information for applicants, together with live costs, can be found in the Council's Developer Contributions Guide. - 3.23 The revised mitigation charge is calculated on the basis of restricting the scheme to 15 dwellings or less and to development within the regeneration areas (as defined at Appendix 1), the costs and fees associated with the management of the site, the value of the asset as well as the details of costs, fees and taxes. - 3.24 As the land at Warblington is being phased out of agricultural use, mitigation will be made available on a phased basis.
+The Council carefully monitors the capacity of the land at Warblington to ensure that there continues to be sufficient mitigation available for development coming forward.
+Further phases of the scheme may become available in due course to enable development to continue to come forward in compliance with the Habitats Regulations. - 3.25 Warblington Farm is managed in such a way that restricts the future use to operations that prohibit the use and application of any nutrient load on the land, and only carry out management activities which would lead to a net decrease of nitrogen compared to current use. - 3.26 The first phase of Warblington Farm provides approximately 25ha of mitigation land which will be available for development coming forward.
+The first phase has been converted into grassland and then cut as necessary by the tenant farmer.
+If the activity on the land were to change this would have to be agreed by Natural England and Havant Borough Council. - 3.27 Due to the additional environmental benefits which are available on Warblington Farm a management plan will be produced when all phases of Warblington are available. - 3.28 The Council has established the costs of the management of the site over an 80-year time period, the value of the asset and returning the control of the leasehold.
+These outgoings have been factored into a cash flow analysis to provide a per kilogram cost of nitrogen.